tabulate/tabulate/README.md

 None.
 Some [options](http://codex.wordpress.org/Option_Reference) are created, all prefixed with `tabulate_`.
 These store the granted permissions (one per Tabulate grant; i.e. five so far).

+### Is row-level access control possible?

+This should be done by creating a [view](https://dev.mysql.com/doc/refman/5.1/en/create-view.html) (of one or more tables) and granting access to that.

 ## Screenshots